Abdul Ghani Samsudin

-Abdul Ghani bin Samsudin (b.1946) is a Malaysian politician who has served as the Member of Parliament (MP) for Tanjong Karang from 2004 to 2008 and Member of Selangor State Legislative Assembly of Sungai Burong from 2008 to 2013.
-He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.
+Abdul Ghani bin Samsudin (born 1946) is a Malaysian politician and is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.
 He also served as Deputy General Adviser of National Trust Party (AMANAH) since the establishment of the party in 2015.

 Education and career

 Abdul Ghani received his early education at Masjid Tanah National School, Melaka and Madrasah Aljunied Al-Islamiah, Singapore before attending Maahad Buuth Islamiyah al Azhar, Egypt (1965–1967).
 He then continued his studies at Al-Azhar University in Egypt (1967–1974) and obtained a Masters (Sharia) in the field of comparative sects and law.

 Upon his return to Malaysia, Abdul Ghani served as a religion teacher at Sekolah Kebangsaan Sekolah Agama Sharifah Rodziah, Malacca.
 One year teaching in Melaka, he then became a lecturer at Institut Teknologi MARA (ITM), Shah Alam and served for 7 years.
 In the early 80s, he was transferred to ITM Sabah Branch, Kota Kinabalu.
 About 6 months later, he was ordered out of Sabah within 48 hours by the Chief Minister, Datuk Harris Salleh and returned to ITM Shah Alam for a while.
 Then, he moved to the Faculty of Education Universiti Malaya in 1981 until he retired in 2001.